c6o/docs/content/tutorials/sample-project.md

 ## Tutorial

 If you haven't already, clone the [Sample Kubernetes Project](https://github.com/c6o/sample-project) repo on GitHub, and set up a Kubernetes cluster.
-For development we recommend using either [Civo](https://civo.com) or [DigitalOcean](https://digitalocean.com), but any k8s or k3s Kubernetes cluster will do.
+For development, we recommend using either [Civo](https://civo.com) or [DigitalOcean](https://digitalocean.com), but any k8s or k3s Kubernetes cluster will do.

 Getting to know Kubernetes and setting up a cluster is beyond the scope of this README, however you can check out the beginner articles on our [Blog](https://blog.codezero.io/tag/learning/).

 ### Local Setup

-This project requires NodeJS 16+ and yarn, has been tested on MacOS (BigSur), Linux, and Windows Subsystem for Linux (WSL).
+This project requires NodeJS 16+ and yarn, has been tested on macOS (BigSur), Linux, and Windows Subsystem for Linux (WSL).

 ```bash
 npm install -g yarn